lnxchk/chefdk-fundamentals/scene_05.md

 I mentioned that in the previous section how I would talk about chef-client as being an alternative to chef-apply.

-Remember I said: `chef-apply` was a great to allow us to explore resources in strings and in recipe files.
+Remember I said: `chef-apply` was a great tool to allow us to explore resources in strings and in recipe files.
 However, the tool does not understand the concept of a cookbook.

 -

 In the ChefDK we package another tool.
 An older sibling, if you will, to the chef-apply command and that is `chef-client`.

-`chef-client` is a command-line application that be used to apply to our local system, a recipe or multiple recipes defined in cookbooks.
+`chef-client` is a command-line application that can be used to apply a recipe or multiple recipes.
 It also has the ability to communicate with a Chef server.
 A concept we will talk about in another section.
 For now think of the Chef Server as an central, artifact repository that we will later store our cookbooks.

 -